vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-vds.md

     ![](./img/tko-on-vsphere-vds/image35.png)

 1. Select the **OS image** that will be used for the management cluster deployment.
   **Note**: This list will appear empty if you don’t have a compatible template present in your environment.
-See the steps provided in [Import Base Image template for TKG Cluster deployment](#import-base-image-template-for-tkg-cluster-deployment)t
+See the steps provided in [Import Base Image template for TKG Cluster deployment](#import-base-image-template-for-tkg-cluster-deployment).

     ![](./img/tko-on-vsphere-vds/image44.png)